27guptamohit/Superhero_Analysis/my_presentation.md

 <p class="fragment">2.
 Marvel is not popular than DC Comics</p>

 <p class="fragment">3.
-Non-human superheros are not popular as compared to non-human superheros.</p>
+Human superheros are not popular as compared to non-human superheros.</p>

 ---